AndrePatri/awesome_utils/README.md

-# Various robotics-tailored cpp utilities perform signal processing, parameter identification
+# Various robotics-tailored cpp utilities to perform signal processing, parameter identification and more

 These include